-The Director of Operations and Neighbourhoods advised that the consultation was launched on 8 of October 2020 for period eight weeks could be accessed а and www.gmtaxistandards.com/consultation.
+The Director of Operations and Neighbourhoods advised that the consultation was launched on 8 October 2020 for а period of eight weeks and could be accessed www.gmtaxistandards.com/consultation.
 The Director encouraged Members and Tameside residents to respond to ensure their views were reflected in the final scheme.
 The Director stated that the consultation would not only allow local people to give their views but also provide an opportunity to dispel a number of myths related to the proposals.